-The following online courses have been created by the Capacity Building Team and are hosted on CourseSites.
+The following online courses have been created by the Capacity Building Team.

 Blackboard is having some technical problems and an error message is shown when the courses below are accessed.
-To bypass this error, sign up for an account and the course you are looking to join should be under "Your Courses"
+A replacement for Blackboard is currently being explored.

 Online courses offered from other institutions: